Pedrohgv/Music_Genre_Classification/README.md

 <details>
 <summary>Click to expand</summary>

-The `tempo` feature tells us the rithm of a song.
+The `tempo` feature tells us the rhythm of a song.
 The higher the value, the fastest the song plays.

 <img src="images/tempo distribution.png" alt="drawing" width="900" height="444"/>